 Nobody wants a poorly dog.
 And let’s face it, when you buy a dog, the thought of any illnesses further down the line is something that most of us don’t anticipate.

 To discover that our pooch has a disease can be heartbreaking and traumatic.
 But fear not, the effects of diabetes in dogs are very similar to those of an adult and are much easier to manage than you first think.

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.
 All of the products that we recommend have been reviewed and tested by us.
 To learn more visit our disclaimer page.

-If you have recently discovered that your dog has diabetes, know that lots of dogs live a normal and active life.
+If you have recently discovered, or suspect that your dog has diabetes, know that lots of dogs with this condition live a normal, long and active life.

 Although Diabetes is incurable, depending on the severity of the condition, diabetes in dogs is easily managed through time, commitment, medication and the managing of your dog’s diet.

 What is Diabetes and How Does It Affect Dogs?

 Diabetes Mellitus (or “sugar diabetes’) is the most common form of diabetes in dogs and it occurs when the body fails to respond to the hormone insulin.

 As you would guess, this type of diabetes affects your dog’s blood sugar level.

 The organ held responsible for not doing its job properly is the pancreas – the small organ near the stomach.
 When a normal dog eats her food is broken down into tiny components, one of those components is carbohydrates.